Sathvik-Valluri/CloudComputingSituatedLearningMaintenance/README.md

 **Key Design Decisions:**
 1. **Cost Optimization:** By dropping heavy frameworks and utilizing AWS Free Tier services exclusively, the operational cost is $0.
 2. **Storage Efficiency:** To bypass DynamoDB's 400KB item limit, images are routed to S3, and only the S3 Object Key is stored in the database.
-Furthermore, Lambda is programmed to automatically delete images from S3 when a ticket is marked "Complete," drastically reducing storage bloat.
+Furthermore, Lambda is programmed to automatically delete images from S3 when a ticket is "Deleted," drastically reducing storage bloat.

 ## 4. Implementation Steps
 1. **DynamoDB:** Created table `MaintenanceRequests` with Partition Key `ticketId`.